jerolimov/streamdeck-gnome-extension/README.md

 ## D-Bus usage

-The extension, when resized, extends the `org.gnome.Shell` service on the session bus with a `/de/jerolimov/ResizeWindowByTitle` object, which implements the `de.jerolimov.ResizeWindowByTitle` interface containing the following methods:
+The extension, when resized, extends the `org.gnome.Shell` service on the session bus with a `/de/jerolimov/ResizeWindow` object, which implements the `de.jerolimov.ResizeWindow` interface containing the following methods:

+- **resizeActive**, to resize the active (focused) window
 - **resizeByTitle**, to resize the window with the given full, exact title
 - **resizeByPrefix**, to resize the window whose title starts with the given prefix
 - **resizeBySuffix**, to resize the window whose title ends with the given suffix